bjohn004/citi-bike-visualizations/README.md

 - Analysis: the average disance difference between casuals and members is generally consistent with the different bike types.
 Casuals generally have longer bike rides and e-bikes are usually used for longer trips.
 Casuals are more likely to be tourists and go on longer rides, so can we find a way to get more E-Bikes in the tourist heavy bike areas?

 **Slide 9**
+- The dashbaord demonstrates top 5 start stations and the percentages of casual users vs members of CitiBike.

+- Analysis: This chart demonstrates which top stations are likley more subscriber driven or touristy driven.
+The most popular startions with a higher proportion of casuals occur along the south/west part of Manhattan.
+This indicates the review of needing enough hotels and other touristy features within these parts of the City.

+**Slide 10**
-- The map is isplaying the zip code boundaries in addition to the most frequent Start Stations.
+- The map is displaying the zip code boundaries in addition to the most frequent Start Stations.
 The average duration of these rides are also indicated by the color of the ciricle.
 So larger circles are end stations that have a more frequent starting stations, and the color shows longer trips the closer the color gets to green.
+The trip duration was filtered from 1,000 to 5,000 seconds to show trips of substantial duration.